 IT applies the newest patches to SAP sytems in test environments.
 Employees test all processes to make sure that functionality and authorizations have not been affected by the patches.
 This is an important process in the system management lifecycle.
 Using the SAP Upgrade Issues application, employees can report, manage and track any issues they see as a result of new patches.

 SAP Upload Authorization

 The SAP Upload application allows authorized users to upload certain charges to student accounts or create payroll deductions for employees via myOleMiss.
 Examples of these charges are Employee Health and Student Health charges, Study Abroad fees, and parking fines and decals.
-The department head must complete an authorization form and fax it to (662)915-7180 before access is provided to a new user.
+Please see Uploading Charges to SAP.

 SAS is a statistical analysis software package used for analysis of data in all disciplines of social and natural science.